|

 Strategy 2.4 Secure the health and safety of health workers

-Preparing the workforce for the growing burden of chronic diseases and injuries
+Preparing the workforce for the growing burden of chronic diseases

 New paradigms of care require a workforce response